Senior Pastor of Bible Baptist Church

 Wife of Pastor Middleton

-At six years old, a Pastor came to our house and asked me if I wanted to go to heaven when I died.
-Naturally I said yes!
-He told me to repeat after him and I would go to heaven.
-No mention was made about Jesus or my sin.
+At six years old, a Pastor came to my house and asked me if I wanted to go to heaven when I died.
+Naturally, I said yes!
+He told me to repeat after him, and I would go to heaven.
+No mention was made about Jesus or my sins.
 My family had quit attending church, but I eagerly made arrangements to get there weekly.
 As I studied the Bible daily, I realized I wasn't saved.
 I called out to Jesus to save me.
-As a teenager, it became harder to get to church with no one in my family going, and the world knocking on my door.
+As a teenager, it became harder to get to church with no one in my family going and the world knocking on my door.
 I drifted from God for a few years, but did not get too far from His reach.
 At the age of 21, my brother suddenly passed away.
-I was devastated and through his death, and my grandfather's death 3 weeks later, I rededicated my life to Christ.
-I praise the Lord for His mercy, protection and grace.
+I was devastated, and through his death and my grandfather's death three weeks later, I rededicated my life to Christ.
+I praise the Lord for His mercy, protection, and grace.
 I am thrilled to be a part of Bible Baptist Church and to help spread the Good News of Jesus Christ to our community.